nickpolvani/little_lemon/README.md

 ### Building for Production

-When you're ready to deploy the app or test it in a production-like environment, build the app with:
+When you're ready to deploy the app to Github Pages, build the app for production:

 ```bash
 npm run build
 ```

-This command builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified, and filenames include hashes.
-Your app is now ready to be deployed!
+In case you would like to fork the repository and deploy to your own website, you should edit the `homepage` field in the `package.json` file to match your repository name.